Product Design Playbook

 Best to use when

-The Critical Path should be discussed after a Problem Statement has been agreed upon.
+The Critical Path should be discussed after a has been agreed upon.
 Once completed, the Critical Path should give a step-by-step map of the user's most critical experience, from having the problem to solving the problem, and every step in-between.

 How do you know which user story is most important?
 It depends on the problem you are solving in the sprint.
 For example: